 4. Take Advantage of Negative Spaces

 The use of negative space or blank areas that surrounds the object of focus can be a boon to building your composition.
 It helps facilitate the subject by isolating the eye’s attention to nothing but the subject of the photo.
 Negative spacing helps round up the composition of the picture since more attention is invested on the primary subject and you don’t even have to worry about any distractions in your background either.
-Consider these blanks spaces in your image as breathing room for your composition to be more flexible to the viewer.
+Consider these blank spaces in your image as breathing room for your composition to be more flexible to the viewer.
 If in case you feel your image is becoming too crowded, incorporate some negative spacing to bring balance to all the visual elements.

 5. Use Line Patterns to lead your viewers

 It’s time to get a bit more creative with your skills in making your backgrounds pop!
 One unique way of doing this is by using patterned lines in the background of your subject to lead the viewer’s eyes to the center of attention.
-These lines could be anything from windows, outlines on buildings or designs and shapes in the horizon.
+These lines could be anything from windows, outlines on buildings, or designs and shapes on the horizon.
 Just ensure that these lines do not cross out your main subject otherwise they become a distracting element in the background.

 6. Experiment with Depth of Field

-Remember how we previously discussed about the bokeh effect?
-Well you can use this effect whenever you feel your background is too unmanageable in terms of your subject.
-You can use bokeh in your background by ensuring two factors in place.
+Remember how we previously discussed the bokeh effect?
+Well, you can use this effect whenever you feel your background is too unmanageable in terms of your subject.
+You can use bokeh in your background by ensuring two factors are in place.
 First, use a wide enough aperture or F stop between f1.8 to f/2.8.
 Second, ensure that your subject has enough distance from your background.
 The more the merrier!
-You can enhance the bokeh effect in your background through use of bright lights.
+You can enhance the bokeh effect in your background through the use of bright lights.
 Also, if you click it in a busy background then it will help as well.